Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-container-instances.md

 ## Next steps

-For more information about the various technologies discussed in this article, see the following articles:
+For more information about the various technologies discussed in this article, see:

 * [Sign in to Azure from the Azure CLI](/azure/xplat-cli-connect)